 - Matthew C.

-Read reviews from other past clients of ours.FAQ’s Do I Really Need a Massachusetts Workers Compensation Lawyer?
+Read reviews from other past clients of ours.Frequently Asked Questions Regarding Workers Compensation

 If you had a work injury in Massachusetts and miss 5 days from work, your employer must complete a Form 101.
 This form must be filed within 7 days of your 5th missed day from work.